Chefsessel/calc_tools/calc_convert_tools/ReadMe.md

 # Calculation Tools (various)

 Written in vanilla JavaScript (well, exception see below) for the pure joy of it.
 I had been meddling with this stuff when I was learning JS and figured it shouldn't just sit around on my hard disk, so here you go.
 I don't have to time to make this pretty.
-I'll keep adding stuff whenever I find the time to churn out new stuff.
+I'll keep adding whenever I find the time to add some new old stuff.
 Again, no time, sorry.

 Calculate percentages
 - How much are X % of Y ?